example42/example42.github.io/_posts/2017-05-08-a-psick-vagrant-experience.md

 title: Tip of the Week 19 - A PSICK Vagrant experience
 ---

-[PSICK](http://github.com/example42/psick) is an opinionated Puppet control-repo with a lot of integrations and tooling supposed to help the Puppetter during development, testing and operations.
+[PSICK](http://github.com/example42/psick) is an opinionated Puppet control-repo with a lot of integrations and tooling to support the Puppeteer during development, testing and operations.

-One of the most useful integration is the one with Vagrant.
+One of the most useful integration is the one with **Vagrant**.

-We can test the current Puppet code and data we have in our control-repo in several different Vagrant environments and VMs, for example on Puppet Enterprise, OSS Puppet or Foreman setups, or on test machines of different Operating Systems.
+We can **test our current local changes** to Puppet code and data in several different Vagrant environments and VMs.

+There are environments where to test Puppet on different Operating Systems and in different modes.
+With puppet apply or with agents pointing to Puppet Enterprise, OSS Puppet or The Foreman masters.

 Under ```vagrant/environments``` we have various Vagrant environments, fully customisable, where Puppet can be run in agent or apply mode testing directly the effect of our changes on the repo.

+But first, we need to setup things.

+## Our new control-repo

 PSICK is both a control-repo by itself and a generator (at the moment very rough) of control-repos.

-To create a new control-repo for our new, wonderful, green field **acme** project we can:
+To create a control-repo for our new, wonderful, green field **acme** project we can:

     git clone https://github.com/example42/psick
     cd psick